vekteo/Nback_jsPsych/README.md

-This polished README is structured for clarity, better flow, and uses more professional language, while retaining all the original HTML and information.

 Verbal N-back Task with jsPsych: A Working Memory Measure Created by the MEMO Team of Lyon Neuroscience Research Center (CRNL) PI: Dezso Nemeth